tritemio/smbits/content/2016-01/photon-hdf5.rst

 - all support software is **open source** (under MIT license).

-Finally, the following features make Photon-HDF5 suitable for a wide range of single-molecule fluorescence data.
+Finally, the following features make Photon-HDF5 suitable for a wide range of single-molecule fluorescence data:

-- Supports any number of spectral, polarization or `beam-split <http://photon-hdf5.readthedocs.org/en/latest/phdata.html#beam-split-ch>`__ channels.
+- supports any number of spectral, polarization or `beam-split <http://photon-hdf5.readthedocs.org/en/latest/phdata.html#beam-split-ch>`__ channels.
-- Supports single- and multi-spot data.
+- supports single- and multi-spot data.
-- Extensible: the bulk "photon-data" (present in all types of measurements) is logically separated from data specific of a single measurement type.
+- extensible: the bulk "photon-data" (present in all types of measurements) is logically separated from data specific of a single measurement type.

 Thanks to this extensible structure, new measurement-types can be defined in backward-compatible manner.
-In fact, we encourage users to propose new measurement types (using the
+In fact, we encourage users to propose new measurement types (use the
 `Photon-HDF5 mailing list <https://groups.google.com/forum/#!forum/photon-hdf5>`__).

 Open Development